unrealwork/atsd-use-cases/tutorials/workshop/lets-encrypt.md

 Both the Root CA and any of its intermediate CAs can issue a certificate to **any** subject.

-Trust is established when the issuer of the certificate is present in the client's trust store.
-Trust is also established when the issuer is an intermediate CA whose authority can be verified with a chain of certificates leading to a trusted CA certificate present in the client's trust store.
+Trust is established when the issuer of the certificate is present in the client trust store.
+Trust is also established when the issuer is an intermediate CA whose authority can be verified with a chain of certificates leading to a trusted CA certificate present in the client trust store.

 The certificates for intermediate CAs are bundled by web server into an ordered chain which is presented to the client during SSL handshake for verification.

-In case of the old `*.axibase.com` wildcard certificate, the chain was established as follows:
+In case of the old `*.axibase.com` wildcard certificate, the chain is established as follows:

 ```txt
 *.axibase.com